 The advent of the Integrated Payables system has been a game changer for the financial industry.
-It is the Holy Grail that can modernize a bank’s payment infrastructure and benefit both a bank and its customers.

 But tighter budgets, domain knowledge and timelines within the prevalent market scenario can make implementing integrated payments a daunting task.
 One way of circumventing these challenges is by partnering with a specialist such as Go-Live Faster.
 Go-Live Faster is a global fintech solutions firm that has helped multiple banks accelerate their product releases by making technology implementations predictable.